inferixon/InferAnki/README.md

 }
 ```

 **Available languages:** Any language, even Klingon.
-The add-on automatically uses field indexes—custom field names in Anki do not matter!
+The add-on automatically uses field indexes – custom field names in Anki do not matter!

 ### AI Context Configuration